Mindfulness, Soulfulness, and Socially Engaged Practice

 Grounded in Buddhist approaches to the establishment of mindfulness, we will explore varieties of soul and soulfulness in our practices and lives.
 What are soul and soulfulness, and how do Buddhist practices reveal or assist in understanding them?
 How might mindfulness practices support us in cultivating soulfulness and caring for the dimension of soul in our lives and communities?

 We will explore mindfulness, soulfulness, and social engagement in the face of such challenges as climate distress, immigration and demographic changes, economic inequality, the increasing implications of extractive technology, and the increasing visibility of White supremacy-based ideology and politics.
 Together, we will explore the quality of soulfulness and attend to what might be called the soul of awareness, in relationship to ethically-grounded, socially-engaged mindfulness in everyday life.

-Residential expectation: This program includes dedicated periods of both wise speech and noble silence during the residential portions.
+Residential Expectation: This program includes dedicated periods of both wise speech and noble silence.
 Some contemplative exercises may involve mindful speaking and listening.
 Noble silence will be observed at all other times.

 Prerequisites: Participants are asked to read and reflect on The Inner Work of Racial Justice by Rhonda V. Magee.
 While some experience with mindfulness-based meditation would be of benefit, practitioners of any and all levels are welcome.

 |Application time frame||Aug 29 - Dec 1, 2022|

 |Prerequisite||Some experience with mindfulness-based meditation